We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. River Rocks

-River rocks are smooth, polished stones.
+River rocks are smooth and polished stones for potted plants.
 Weathered by the rushing streams of water (or manufactured to look this way), the variety of colors and shapes cast a colorful glow on any garden.

 Try adding these unique rocks to the top of a potted indoor plant to find a mess-free watering experience.
 Rough rocks may splash water outside of the pot, but the smoothness of these river stones allows liquid nutrients to filter throughout the soil.